gdogaru/spacescoop-android/README.md

 ## Contributing

  Please contact me directly to discuss any improvements before starting, I have not set up a process yet and we will discuss it together.
- You should me familiar with [gitflow](https://github.com/nvie/gitflow) as code versioning methodology.
+ You should be familiar with [gitflow](https://github.com/nvie/gitflow) as code versioning methodology.

  The code is left in Java and no data binding so that I can have a place to test and see what Java Android code looks like and test new frameworks.
  I would like it to be kept in Java for as long as it makes sense.